-The proposed architecture is based on three operational layers including the notion of a new form of service provider- the ATM Data Services Provider (ADSP) - which would enable certain services currently provided within an area control centre to be provided remotely.
+The proposed architecture is based on three operational layers including the notion of a new form of service provider - the ATM Data Services Provider (ADSP) - which would enable certain services currently provided within an area control centre to be provided remotely.

-This white paper is a summary of the findings of Project RoMiAD (Role of Markets in AAS Deployment) - catalyst fund project of SESAR's Engage Knowledge Transfer Network, which considered how ATM cost efficiency can be increased through adoption of the AAS architecture and how the necessary transition can be incentivised.
+Based on the findings of Project RoMiAD (Role of Markets in AAS Deployment) - a catalyst fund project of SESAR's Engage Knowledge Transfer Network - this whitepaper explores the definition of virtualisation and the role of markets in achieving a successful transition.